-Your four core modules are as follows:
+Your five core modules are as follows:

 Syllabus and Materials Design

 This module considers the problems involved in reconciling syllabus and materials design with what is known about the process of language learning and the attempts of established approaches to language syllabus design to solve such problems.
 The module examines a variety of approaches, including some relatively radical solutions, e.g. the establishment of a pedagogic corpus, the use of a task-based methodology, and the development of analytical exercises.

 Teaching and Learning Grammar and Vocabulary

 This module introduces you to the analysis of English lexico-grammar, with some emphasis on the relevance of linguistic description to language teachers – that is, on applying methods of analysis to the teaching of grammar and vocabulary.
 You will be encouraged to apply knowledge gained to aspects of your own professional practice.

 Research Methods in Applied Linguistics

 This module aims to provide you with a grounding methods and approaches to research in Applied Linguistics.

 You will also choose two optional modules from a range which may include the following:

 - Issues and Approaches in English for Academic Purposes